hulthe/DAT255/onTruckConnector/README.md

 <h1>onTruckConnector</h1>

 <h3>Step 0: Download Android Studio</h3>
-<a href = "http://bfy.tw/43JI">Use google</a> to download the latest version of Android Studio which fits your operativsystem.
+<a href = "http://bfy.tw/43JI">Use google</a> to download the latest version of Android Studio which fits your operative system.

 <h3>Step 1: Git Clone</h3>
 * Navigate to the <a href =" https://github.com/hulthe/DAT255">GitHub project page</a>.